 - Who have I been able to help or add value to recently?

-- What can I learn from a difficult part of my day/week, and how will this benefit me going forward?
+- What can I learn from a difficult day/week, and how will this benefit me going forward?

 - Who or what can I be thankful about at work?